Link switches to other language version

 Studying in Frankfurt am Main

-Frankfurt am Main offers you 70 degree programmes in English at 16 higher education institutions.
+Frankfurt am Main offers you 71 degree programmes in English at 16 higher education institutions.

 With its financial centre, Trade Fair and airport, Frankfurt is the international hub of Germany.
 Life in "Mainhattan" is correspondingly colourful, diverse and lively with almost unlimited possibilities for going out.
 At the same time, the city is characterised by a diverse array of distinctive neighbourhoods that make Frankfurt more charming and cosier than many people think.

-Frankfurt am Main is the fifth largest city in Germany and in addition to its more than 770,000 inhabitants, a whopping 384,000 people commute to Frankfurt every day for work.
+Frankfurt am Main is the fifth largest city in Germany and in addition to its more than 770,000 inhabitants, a whopping 363,000 people commute to Frankfurt every day for work.
 With one of the largest airports in Europe, the German stock exchange and top-class international trade fairs, Frankfurt is one of the world's leading cities.
-And even though the city with the famous skyline is often associated with a hectic life and is less like a "typical" student city, Frankfurt is still a young metropolis – every tenth person in Frankfurt studies at one of the many higher education institutions.
+And even though the city with the famous skyline is often associated with a hectic life and is less like a "typical" student city, Frankfurt is still a young metropolis – about every tenth person in Frankfurt studies at one of the many higher education institutions.

 Many people may not be aware of Frankfurt's appeal.
 Yet more than 40 percent of the city area is designated as green spaces and landscape conservation spaces.
 And from the city centre and its imposing skyscrapers, you can quickly reach nature parks such as the Taunus, the Odenwald or the Spessart.
 In the city itself, you can also choose between many different cultural and culinary offers.